-The Daniels Fund Ethics Initiative Collegiate Program at Colorado Law is pleased to announce that, together with Silicon Flatirons and the Collegiate Program at the Leeds School of Business, we will host the sixth annual Interdisciplinary Ethics Tech Competition on Saturday, February 19, 2022.
-If you would like to sign up to stay informed of updates about the competition, please sign up here!
-Signing up on the form does not commit you to participate.
+The Daniels Fund Ethics Initiative Collegiate Program at Colorado Law is pleased to announce that, together with Silicon Flatirons and the Collegiate Program at the Leeds School of Business, we will host the seventh annual Interdisciplinary Ethics Tech Competition on Saturday, February 4, 2023.
+Please join us for our kickoff information session on Nov.
+17 in Room 207 at noon.
+Lunch will be served!

 Held annually, the Interdisciplinary Ethics Tech Competition gives students a chance to wrestle with a real-world ethics problem in collaboration with a diverse team of students studying law, business, communication, journalism, engineering, ITP, information science, or computer science.
 Past case problems have featured a tech company grappling with ethical obligations related to its facial expression recognition product, and an online platform's efforts to address the challenges presented by "fake news."

 The competition provides students with the unique opportunity to work as part of an interdisciplinary team on a problem involving ethical, legal, business, technology, and privacy issues similar to what they are likely to encounter after graduation.
 This hands-on learning experience prepares students to collaborate effectively across disciplines in their careers, and positions students to be ethical members of business management teams.

 The competition is open to graduate students at the University of Colorado Boulder studying any relevant discipline, including law, business, communication, journalism, engineering, philosophy, ITP, information science, or computer science.